gvwilson/sensibleadventures/cloudherd/new.md

 Kulbinder growled.
 Ulfmaerr's magic had closed and scarred his wound while he slept, but he still favored his left hindleg when he walked.
 "Well, we can't stay here.
-Your Highness?"
+Most respected?"

 Thokmay looked bleakly at the cloud.
 "If Noxy says we can't fly, then we walk."